-The Juneau Center of the Fisheries Division of the College of Fisheries and Ocean Sciences is located in the Lena Point Fisheries Facility.
+The Juneau Center of the Fisheries Department of the College of Fisheries and Ocean Sciences is located in the Lena Point Fisheries Facility.
 This facility is co-located with the NOAA Ted Stevens Marine Research Institute just north of Juneau, promoting collaboration between NOAA and UAF on fisheries and marine science research, instruction and outreach.

 The Juneau Center moved from the University of Alaska Southeast to UAF with the 1987 CFOS creation and focuses on saltwater fisheries.
 Originally located in the UAS Anderson Building, the program moved to the new Lena Point Facility in 2008.